JSitter/coord_convert/README.md

 ## Convenience in your terminal

+The location of the Pleiades clusters is RA 3h 47m 24s and Dec +24º 7' 0"

+If you need the coordinate in degress you can use the script as follows.

-Run this python script in your terminal.
+Run this python script in your terminal with the coordinate parameters.

 > ./coord_convert.py 3 47 24 24 7 0`